eliphazbouye/food-dash/README.md

 # Food-Dash

-Food Dash is API for food delivery application
+Food Dash is an application to command food and be delivered.
+It will be simple to use with some good feature as made food command, select different food on different categories see other people advice about it and his own command and more.